kengz/SLM-Lab/README.md

 ## Contributing

 SLM Lab is an MIT-licensed open source project.
 Contributions are very much welcome, no matter if it's a quick bug-fix or new feature addition.
+Please see the [contributing guidelines](https://github.com/kengz/SLM-Lab/blob/master/CONTRIBUTING.md) for more info.

 If you have an idea for a new algorithm, environment support, analytics, benchmarking, or new experiment design, let us know.